Merry Christmas and Happy Hanukkah

-At our house, we celebrate as much of both traditions as we can, without a worry about whether the holiday dates overlap.
+At our house, we celebrate as much of both traditions as we can, without a worry about whether the holidays overlap or not.
 For me, this means the Christmas tree, the presents, the cookies, the big dinner.
-For my husband this means lighting two menorahs for eight nights (one for him and one for my daughter), and having our daughter’s friends over for potato latkes and some lively dreidel games.
+For my husband, it means lighting two menorahs for eight nights (one for him and one for my daughter), enjoying potato latkes and some lively dreidel games.

 Don’t Double Your Gift Budget

 We make an effort to celebrate the bounty of two holidays without going overboard.
 If you are an interfaith family, your kids’ friends may consider them “lucky” because they assume that they get double the gifts every holiday season.
-However, that’s not necessarily the case at our house.
+That’s not necessarily the case at our house.
 Our daughter typically gets a little present on the first day of Hanukkah and a bigger present on the last day of Hanukkah.
-One set of grandparents sends a couple of little Hanukkah gifts and a check and the other sends a couple of stocking stuffers and a check.
-The number of gifts she receives is essentially the same as it would be if we only celebrated one holiday.
+One set of grandparents send a couple of little Hanukkah gifts and a check; the other sends a couple of stocking stuffers and a check.
+The amount of gifts she receives is essentially the same as it would be if we only celebrated one holiday.